Tuning Out Market Noise

 Build Your Portfolio for the Long Term

 A prudent portfolio takes into account that, yes, the short term is unpredictable, but over the long term, patient investors get rewarded for stomaching those ups and downs.
 The more tuned in to short-term market movements you are, the more tempted you'll be to abandon those long-term investing plans.

-And don't forget: unless your portfolio is 100% in equities, your portfolio is likely going to be less volatile than the headlines indexes.
+And don't forget: unless your portfolio is 100% in equities, whether they're stocks or ETFs (Exchange Traded Funds), your portfolio is likely going to be less volatile than the headlines indicate.